idalithb/CopyEdits.-Indexing/indexing-101/indexer-operations-and-containers/intro-indexer-operations.md

 ### Function & Security ###

-Users typically download and install hot wallets on their computers, smartphones, or use online wallet services.
+You typically download and install hot wallets on your computer, smartphone, or use online wallet services.
-When setting up the wallet, a user generates a cryptographic key pair:
+When setting up the wallet, you generate a cryptographic key pair:
-  - **Public Key:** Allows users to receive assets.
+  - **Public Key:** Allows you to receive assets.
 This is the wallet address where others can send cryptocurrency to you.
   - **Private Key:** Authorizes direct access to assets within a blockchain address; it is used to access and control the funds in the wallet.
 This is a secret key that you must keep secure and never share with anyone.

 There are two broad categories of hot wallets, based on how you can access your account’s private keys: